Program

 • Albert Tort, Secretary of Telecommunications and Digital Transformation of Government of Catalonia

-• Rafael Fassio State Attorney and Lead Counsel for Science, Technology, and Innovation for the State of São Paulo
+• Rafael Fassio State Attorney and Lead Counsel for Science, Technology, and Innovation for the State of São P

 Main Stage